Warnemunde & Rostock

 The Joy of Life Fountain

 We decided to walk through the streets of Warnemunde (as it looked as if rain may arrive soon).
 What a lovely little place it was.
 There are many bars and restaurants that line the river on either side of a central bridge.
-Some were on river boats or barges.
+Some are on river boats or barges.

 It really doesn’t take long to walk to the residential area with its little streets and beautifully maintained houses.
 A small market square also had vendors selling Bratwurst sausage hot dogs and other local foods – well it would have been rude not to try.